 - National origin

-- Sex (including pregnancy and related conditions, sexual orientation, or gender identity)
+- Sex (including pregnancy, childbirth, and related medical conditions, sexual orientation, or gender identity)

 - Age (40 and older)